mikepab/mikepab.github.io/research.md

 title: Research
 ---

 Biology is a tangled web of interactions, whether you're looking at biomolecules within a cell, or organisms within a population.
-My main research approach is to develop mathematical models, calibrated to experimental data, to quantitatively interpret and predict the behavior of biological systems.
-The goal of these models is not to complete a 'perfect simulation' of the underlying biology, but rather to generate new hypotheses, to test our underlying assumptions, and (ideally!) produce new understanding of the biology from first principles.
+My main research approach is to develop mathematical models, calibrated them experimental data, then use them to quantitatively interpret and predict the behavior of biological systems.
+These models are not meant to be a perfect simulation of the underlying biology.
+Instead, I build models to generate new hypotheses, to test underlying assumptions, and to produce new understanding of the biology from first principles.

 ### Systems virology
 I am performing computational modeling for a variety of SARS-CoV-2 projects, spanning from simulating treatments within individuals to assessing mechanisms of epidemiological spread.
 I am also developing some experimental skills by investigating signaling networks and viral fate decisions in cytomegalovirus.